dohernandez/horizon-blockchain-games/README.md

 #### Running the pipeline cli

-The pipeline can be executed simultaneously in a single run or split across multiple runs, the default to run all the steps in a single run.
+The pipeline can be executed simultaneously in a single run or split across multiple runs, default, run all the steps in a single run.
 To run the pipeline split across multiple runs use any of the flag (`--extractor`, `--calculator`, `--insertion`).

-To configure the pipeline to use different storage such `bucket` to load the data to process from GCP, it is required to export `GOOGLE_APPLICATION_CREDENTIALS=/path/to/sa-json` and use the flag `--storage-type`.
-Default value is `bucket`.
+To configure the pipeline to use different storage such `bucket` to load the data to process from GCP, it is required to export `GOOGLE_APPLICATION_CREDENTIALS=/path/to/sa-json` and use the flag `--storage-type bucket`.
+Default value is `bucket`, can be omitted.

 To configure the pipeline to use different warehouse such `BigQuery` to save the output of the step, it is required to export `GOOGLE_APPLICATION_CREDENTIALS=/path/to/sa-json` and use the flag `--warehouse`.
-Default value is `bigquery`.
+Default value is `bigquery`, can be omitted.

 The pipeline can be also configurable to use different conversor such as `coingecko` to convert the currency.
-When using  `coingecko` convertor (flag `--conversor` default value is `coingecko`), it is required to export `CG_API_KEY=<ch-api-key>` and set the flag `--coingecko-api-key-type` to `x_cg_demo_api_key` or `x-cg-pro-api-key` depending on the API key type. (default `x_cg_demo_api_key`).
+When using  `coingecko` convertor set the flag `--conversor` (default value is `coingecko`, can be omitted), export `CG_API_KEY=<ch-api-key>` and set the flag `--coingecko-api-key-type` to either `x_cg_demo_api_key` or `x-cg-pro-api-key` depending on the API key type. (default `x_cg_demo_api_key`).

 The pipeline can be also run in test mode using the local file system as a provider and output the result to the os.Stdout.